americocunhajr/D-FENSE/README.md

 ## Dynamics for Epidemic Surveillance and Evaluation

-**D-FENSE: Dynamics for Epidemic Surveillance and Evaluation** repository stores and shares data related to Dengue epidemics in Brazil.
-In addition to surveillance and climate data related to epidemics since 2010, the repository presents predictive models for dengue outbreaks in the country.
+**D-FENSE: Dynamics for Epidemic Surveillance and Evaluation** is an initiative to deal with Dengue Virus (DENV) epidemics in Brazil.
+This repository stores and shares surveillance and climate data related to DENV epidemics since 2010.
+It also presents predictive models for DENV outbreaks in the country.
 This work seeks to address emerging demands for dengue monitoring and forecasting, contributing to detailed analysis and supporting decision-making in public health.
 The objectives of this initiative include:

 - Storing and organizing relevant data on dengue cases in Brazil;